11 Reasons To Watch “Farscape”, Twenty Years+ Later

 Most of the Farscape cast were relatively unknown when the show debuted (or only known on Australian TV).

-Ben Browder, who played the show’s leading character, had some TV roles before Farscape (most notably as a small guest character on Party of Five).
+Ben Browder, who played the show’s leading character, had some TV roles before Farscape (most notably as a minor guest character on Party of Five).

 Farscape Cast